General information about the Privacy Act and the APPs can also be found on the Office of the Australian Information Commissioner's website.

 A cookie is an electronic token that is passed to your browser and your browser passes it back to the server whenever a page is sent to you.

 Our server generates one cookie.
 It's used to keep track of the pages you have accessed while using our server.
 The cookie allows you to page back and forward through our website and return to pages you have already visited.
 The cookie exists only for the time you are accessing our server.
 We don't use it for anything else.
-We don't use them to collect personal information.
+We don't use them to collect other personal information.

 Please note that some browsers can be configured to allow cookies to be accessed by servers other than the originating server.
 Most browsers can also be configured to notify the user when a cookie is received, allowing you to either accept or reject it.
 You do not need to have configured your browser to enable the accepting or sending of cookies to use our website.